SerhiiShapovalov530/Restaurant-React_App/README.md

 - Browse the Menu: View a list of delicious dishes available at our restaurant.
 - Responsive Design: The app is designed to work seamlessly across different devices.

-## Demo
+## Visit Website

-Check out the live demo of the app: [React Restaurant App Demo](https://ideepakpg.github.io/react-restaurant-app/)
+Check out the live demo of the app: [React Restaurant App](https://ideepakpg.github.io/react-restaurant-app/)

 ## Technologies Used